thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

 which is greater than or equal to one.

 The `Deferred()` call makes the Kendo UI MVC extensions wait on injecting the necessary Javascript into the page in order to setup the widget.
-The normal workflow for the extensions is that they will automatically insert a &lt;script&gt; tag, which contains the javascript needed to setup the element as a Kendo widget, right after the element you want to be a Kendo widget.
+The normal workflow for the extensions is automatically inserting a &lt;script&gt; tag, which contains the javascript needed to setup the element as a Kendo widget, right after the element you want to be a Kendo widget.
 Deferring the creation of this script tag means that you're in charge of telling the extensions when it should generate the Javascript for the deferred widgets.
-To make the extensions generate the Javascript for the deferred widgets you have to call `@Html.Kendo().DeferredScripts()`.
+To make the extensions generate the Javascript for the deferred widgets, you have to call `@Html.Kendo().DeferredScripts()`.
 The standard convention for &lt;script&gt; tags is to add them at the end of the &lt;body&gt;, so this is the recommended place for calling the `DeferredScripts` function.